 A spicy Chinese dish using the smooth and earthy tasting tofu.

-4 dried shiitake mushrooms
+- 4 dried shiitake mushrooms

-1⁄4 lb. pork loin, cut into 2"-long slices about 1⁄8" thick
+- 1⁄4 lb. pork loin, cut into 2"-long slices about 1⁄8" thick

-1 tsp. shao xing jiu (Chinese rice wine)
+- 1 tsp. shao xing jiu (Chinese rice wine)

-3⁄4 cup peanut oil
+- 3⁄4 cup peanut oil

-sliced into 2" squares about 1⁄2" thick,
+- 14 oz. firm tofu, drained, patted very dry, sliced into 2" squares about 1⁄2" thick, and halved diagonally

-2 tbsp. dou ban jiang (Sichuan chile paste)
+- 2 Tbsp. dou ban jiang (Sichuan chile paste)

-1 tbsp. chopped garlic
+- 1 Tbsp. chopped garlic

-3⁄4 cup chicken stock
+- 3⁄4 cup chicken stock

-1 tsp. dark soy sauce
+- 1 tsp. dark soy sauce

-3⁄4 tsp. cornstarch mixed with 1 tbsp. cold water
+- 3⁄4 tsp. cornstarch mixed with 1 tbsp. cold water

-3 Chinese chives or scallions, green parts only,
+- 3 Chinese chives or scallions, green parts only, cut into 1" pieces

-1 tsp. sesame oil
+- 1 tsp. sesame oil

-1. Put mushrooms into a bowl and cover with hot water; let soak for 30 minutes.
+- Put mushrooms into a bowl and cover with hot water; let soak for 30 minutes.
 Drain, then trim and discard stems.
 Cut caps into 2"-long pieces about 1⁄8" wide; set aside.
 Toss pork and wine together in a small bowl and set aside.

-2. Heat oil in a wok over high heat.
+- Heat oil in a wok over high heat.
 Working in 3 batches, fry tofu, turning once, until light golden brown, about 4 minutes.
 Transfer tofu to a plate with a slotted spoon.

-3. Discard all but 3 tbsp. of oil from wok.
+- Discard all but 3 tbsp. of oil from wok.
 Reduce heat to medium-high, add pork with wine, and stir-fry until pieces separate, about 30 seconds.
 Add chile paste and stir-fry until fragrant, about 30 seconds.
 Add mushrooms and garlic and cook until fragrant, 30 seconds more.
 Add tofu, stock, and soy sauce; bring to a boil.
 Reduce heat to medium-low and simmer for 3 minutes.
 Add cornstarch mixture, stir well, and cook until just thickened, about 30 seconds.
 Add chives; toss to combine.
 Stir in sesame oil and transfer to a plate.